HMS Landrail (1806)

 HMS Landrail was a Cuckoo-class schooner built by Thomas Sutton at Ringmore, Teignmouth.
 Like all her class she carried four 12-pounder carronades and had a crew of 20.
 She had a relatively uneventful career during the Napoleonic Wars and the War of 1812 until 1814 when she was taken in a notable action, and then retaken.
-She was sold in approximately 1818.
+She was paid off in October 1818 and sold thereafter.